 5. A landlord will be unable to use a s21 notice until they or their agent have repaid any unlawfully charged fees or returned any unlawfully retained holding deposit.

-To discuss the issues raised in this article or any other aspect of landlord and tenant law, please contact Mike Hansom at firstname.lastname@example.org or Chelsey Noone at email@example.com, or call either of them on 01225 462871.
+To discuss the issues raised in this article or any other aspect of landlord and tenant law, please contact Mike Hansom at firstname.lastname@example.org.
+Alternatively, you may call him on 01225 462871.